seanc-dev/personal-site/content/pages/contact.md

 socialImage: "/media/image-4.jpg"
 ---

-You can reach me on social through one of the icons to the left.
+You can reach me on social through one of the icons in the nav.

-Alternatively, ping me a little note in this here only-for-humans form and the world wide web will connect us in no time.
+Alternatively: ping me a little note in this here only-for-humans form and the world wide web will connect us in no time.

 <contact-form>